liobaberndt/ucl-mres/module2/session1/README.md

 Filtering was done previously to remove:
 - slow drifts (high‑pass)
 - line noise and high‑frequency noise (low‑pass)

-At this stage:
-- you do not re‑filter
-- you only load the filtered set and proceed with epoching

 ## Part F - Write Methods text in Overleaf
 Add a preprocessing subsection in your Overleaf Methods section.